 “Glue” compression is a technique often used on the mix bus or group channels to create a more cohesive sound.
 Applying gentle compression to the entire mix or a group of instruments helps to “glue” the different elements together, making the mix sound more cohesive.

-• Application: Commonly used in the final audio mastering stage to ensure all elements of the mix work together seamlessly.
+- Application: Commonly used in the final audio mastering stage to ensure all mix elements work together seamlessly.

 Go deeper: “Glue” Compression – Best Glue Compressors for Mastering